rehammuhaammed/AdvansedOCR/README.md

 Advanced OCR APP

-this app addresses the complex task of Optical Character Recognition (OCR) for both printed and handwritten text, aiming to enhance accuracy and efficiency in digitizing textual information from diverse sources like scanned documents and images. quality, advanced text detection methods to identify text regions within complex images,
+This a Flutter app addresses the complex task of Optical Character Recognition (OCR) for both printed and handwritten text, aiming to enhance accuracy and efficiency in digitizing textual information from diverse sources like scanned documents and images. quality, advanced text detection methods to identify text regions within complex images,